Modular session types for objects: Related Work

-\citeN{HuRetal:tsesj} have also extended SJ to support event-driven programming, with a session type discipline to ensure safe event handling and progress.
+Hu et al.~\citeN{HuRetal:tsesj,Ng.ea:safeSJ} have also extended SJ to support event-driven programming, with a session type discipline to ensure safe event handling and progress.
 We have not considered event-driven programming in our setting.

-Campos and Vasconcelos~\cite{CamposJ:linear-and-shared,campos.vasconcelos:channels-as-objects} developed MOOL, a simple class-based object-oriented language, to study object usage and access.
+Campos and Vasconcelos \cite{CamposJ:linear-and-shared,campos.vasconcelos:channels-as-objects} developed MOOL, a simple class-based object-oriented language, to study object usage and access.
 The novelties are that class usage types are attached to class definitions, and the communication mechanism is based on method call instead of being channel-based.
 The latter feature is the main difference with respect to our work.

-\textbf{Non-uniform concurrent objects / active objects.} Another related line of research, started by \citeN{nierstrasz:regular-types}, aimed at describing the behaviour of non-uniform \emph{active} objects in concurrent systems, whose behaviour (including the set of available methods) may change dynamically.
+\paragraph{Non-uniform concurrent objects/active objects.} Another related line of research, started by Nierstrasz~\citeN{nierstrasz:regular-types}, aimed at describing the behaviour of non-uniform \emph{active} objects in concurrent systems, whose behaviour (including the set of available methods) may change dynamically.
 He defined subtyping for active objects, but did not formally define a language semantics or a type system.
-The topic has been continued, in the context of process calculi, by several authors [\citeNP{colaco.ea:set-constraint}; \citeyearNP{colaco.ea:safety-analysis}; \citeNP{najm.ea:liveness}; \citeyearNP{najm.ea:infinite-types}; \citeNP{ravara.vasconcelos:typco,puntigam.peter:deadlock,puntigam:stateinference}; \citeNP{CairesL:spabtc,CairesVieira:ct}]. \citeN{CairesL:spabtc} is the most relevant work; it uses an approach based on spatial types to give very fine-grained control of resources, and \citeN{MilitaoF:yak} has implemented a Java prototype based on this idea. \citeN{DamianiF:typssa} define a concurrent Java-like language incorporating inheritance and subtyping and equipped with a type-and-effect system, in which method availability is made dependent on the state of objects.
+The topic has been continued, in the context of process calculi, by several authors \cite{CairesL:spabtc,CairesVieira:ct,colaco.ea:safety-analysis,colaco.ea:set-constraint,najm.ea:liveness,najm.ea:infinite-types,puntigam:stateinference,puntigam.peter:deadlock,ravara.vasconcelos:typco}.
+The work by Caires~\citeN{CairesL:spabtc} is the most relevant work; it uses an approach based on spatial types to give very fine-grained control of resources, and Milit\~ao~\citeN{MilitaoF:yak} has implemented a Java prototype based on this idea.
+Damiani et al.~\citeN{DamianiF:typssa} define a concurrent Java-like language incorporating inheritance and subtyping and equipped with a type-and-effect system, in which method availability is made dependent on the state of objects.

 The distinctive feature of our approach to non-uniform objects, in comparison with all of the above work, is that we allow an object's abstract state to depend on the result of a method call.
 This gives a very nice integration with the branching structure of channel session types, and with subtyping.